 “Herodians” appear in the text of Mk 3:6 and 12:13.
 I believe that they were added by an editor.
-During the performance of the Gospel of Mark, there were no Herodians onstage.
 Herodians do not speak or contribute anything distinctive to the action.
 The name is a distinction without a difference.
+During the performance of the Gospel of Mark, there were no Herodians onstage.
 Because Mark’s purpose in writing the narrative text was to preserve the performance (in which the purported Herodians did nothing), I believe their name did not come from his hand.
-Mark was not writing a history of Judean sects.
+Mark was not writing a history of Judean sects, but an effective play.
+He did not need to clog up the action onstage with unnamed, superfluous actors.
 I believe that “Herodians” was added by an editor to Mk 3:6 and 12:13.

 Now for pure speculation: the editor’s motive.
-I speculate that the editor was responding to the query of someone who had read Josephus’s description of three Judean sects (Jewish War 2.8.2).
+I suggest that the editor was responding to the query of someone who had read Josephus’s description of three Judean sects (Jewish War 2.8.2): Essenes, Pharisees and Sadducees.
 This reader of Josephus wanted to know “what did the Essenes and the Sadducees think of Jesus/the Jesus figure?”
 The editor now altered Mark’s text to answer that question.
 The editor disguised Judean Essenes as “Herodians.”
-I infer that the editor wanted to continue to use the positively charged name “Essenes” for an earlier group of Essenes.
+This scenario seems plausible to me, because it allowed the editor continue to use the positively charged name “Essenes” for an earlier group of Essenes.

 This scenario also explains why the term “Sadducees” appears suddenly in the text of the Gospel of Mark (Mk 12:18).
 During the performance, the audience had only seen “chief priests,” and had never heard the spoken word “Sadducees.”
 The editor, I propose, simply changed a reference to “chief priests” in Mark’s text to the equivalent term, “Sadducees.”
-Now the query was answered.
+Now the question would not be repeated.

 The Herodians in the Gospel of Mark